edwin3v3/ibstore/README.md

 ## Description

 An E-Commerce Application built using JavaScript/ HTML/ Tailwind CSS.
-It implements CRUD operations on JSON Server - using the fetch METHODS - POST, GET, UPDATE, DELETE.
-Users can view product items, view individual items, do search, filter and lastly do a simplified management of a cart
+It implements GET operations on JSON Server - using the fetch METHODS - GET.
+Users can view product items, do search and filter using category and min-max price.

 ## Screenshot